 Existing key utilities and other infrastructure were considered to determine whether they pose any potentially significant risks to the development of district energy networks.
-The main road running through the heat demand assessment area, Village Road, was deemed to be the most significant barrier to heat network development; however, the road is not considered of a size to significantly affect network route planning.
+The main roads running through the heat demand assessment area were deemed to be the most significant barrier to heat network development; however, the roads are not considered of a size to significantly affect network route planning.